Property Damage Release / Settlement Agreement (Australia)

 The limitation period for property damage claims varies by state and territory.
 In New South Wales, the Limitation Act 1969 (NSW) provides a general 6-year limitation period for property damage claims from the date of the damage.
 In Victoria, the Limitation of Actions Act 1958 (VIC) provides a similar period.
 In Queensland, the Limitation of Actions Act 1974 (QLD) applies.
 If the claim is not settled or proceedings are not commenced within the applicable limitation period, the Releasor may lose the right to recover even if the Releasee was at fault.

 A Property Damage Release Agreement is preferred by insurers, property owners, and professionals resolving disputes because it provides documentary evidence of the settlement, clearly records the release of all claims, and can be used to defend any future claims brought in breach of the release.
-It is a more formal and comprehensive alternative to an informal cash payment or a verbal agreement to settle.
+It is a more formal and thorough alternative to an informal cash payment or a verbal agreement to settle.

 When Do You Need a Property Damage Release / Settlement Agreement (Australia)?